-- A Eligible Business Facility Tax Credit (section 1456(b)).
-Attach Form CT-45. - B Economic Development Zone Capital Corporation Tax Credit (section 1456(d)).
-See Form DTF-602 for detailed instructions. - C Tax Credit for Servicing Mortgages (section 1456(a)).
+- A. Eligible business facility tax credit (section 1456(b)).
+Attach Form CT-45. - B. Economic development zone capital corporation tax credit (section 1456(d)).
+See Form DTF-602 for detailed instructions. - C. Tax credit for servicing mortgages (section 1456(a)).
 If you claim this credit, you must submit a copy of the letter from the New York State Mortgage Agency approving the credit.
 This credit can reduce the tax to zero.
-Enter amount in the space provided on Form CT-32. - D Economic Development Zone Wage Tax Credit (section 1456(e)).
+Enter amount in the space provided on Form CT-32. - D. Economic development zone wage tax credit (section 1456(e)).
 See Form DTF-601 for detailed instructions.
-Zone Equivalent Area Wage Tax Credit (section 1456(e)).
-See Form DTF-601.1 for detailed instructions.

-Page 6 CT-32-A-I (1998)

-- E Claim for Credit for Employment of Persons with Disabilities (section 1456(f)).
-See Form CT-41 for detailed instructions. - F Special Additional Mortgage Recording Tax Credit (section 1456(c)).
-See Form CT-43 for detailed instructions. - G Claim for Investment Tax Credit for the Financial Services Industry (section 1456(i)).
+Zone equivalent area wage tax credit (section 1456(e)).
+See Form DTF-601.1 for detailed instructions. - E. Claim for credit for employment of persons with disabilities (section 1456(f)).
+See Form CT-41 for detailed instructions. - F. Special additional mortgage recording tax credit (section 1456(c)).
+See Form CT-43 for detailed instructions. - G. Claim for investment tax credit for the financial services industry (section 1456(i)).
 See Form CT-44 for detailed instructions.

 These credits, except for the credit for servicing mortgages, may not reduce your tax below the minimum tax of \$250.
-The tax credits must be claimed in the same order as they are described.
+The tax credits must be claimed in the same order as they are listed above.

-Line 8 - Each taxpayer included in the combined return, other than the deemed parent corporation, is required to pay the fixed minimum tax of \$250.
+Line 8 - Each taxpayer included in the combined return, other than the deemed parent corporation, must pay the fixed minimum tax of \$250.
 A corporation that would not otherwise be taxable in New York State except for its inclusion in a combined return is not required to pay the minimum tax of \$250.

-Line 10b - If the franchise tax on line 7 exceeds \$1,000 and Form CT-5.3 was not filed, a mandatory first installment is required for the period following that covered by this return.
+Line 10b - If the franchise tax on line 7 exceeds \$1,000 and you did not file Form CT-5.3, a mandatory first installment is required for the period following that covered by this return.
 Enter 25% of tax shown on line 7.

-Line 14 - Every corporation whose New York State franchise tax liability can reasonably be expected to exceed \$1,000, must file a declaration of estimated tax, Form CT-400.
+Line 14 - Every corporation whose New York State franchise tax liability can reasonably be expected to exceed \$1,000 must file Form CT-400, Installment of Estimated Corporate Tax.
 A penalty will be imposed if a taxpayer fails to file a declaration of estimated tax or fails to pay all or any part of an installment payment of estimated tax.
 See Form CT-222, Underpayment of Estimated Tax by a Corporation.

-Line 15 - If you do not pay the franchise tax due on or before the original due date (determined without regard to any extension of time to file), you must pay interest on the amount of the underpayment from the original due date to the date paid.
+Line 15 - If you do not pay the franchise tax due on or before the original due date (without regard to any extension of time to file), you must pay interest on the amount of the underpayment from the original due date to the date paid.
 Exclude from the interest computation any amount shown on line 10a or 10b, first installment of estimated tax for the next period.
 Interest will be compounded daily.

-Line 16 - Additional charges for late filing and late payment are computed on the amount of tax less any payment made on or before the due date (determined with regard to any extension of time to file).
+Line 16 - Additional charges for late filing and late payment are computed on the amount of tax less any payment made on or before the due date (with regard to any extension of time to file).
 Exclude from the penalty computation any amount shown on line 10a or 10b, the first installment of estimated tax for the next period.